You know, between things like looking the other way in regards to education (I'm

 stance on embryonic stem cell research because

-1. He gave it fovernment funding after President Bill Clinton wouldn't and
+1. He found a loophole to give embryonic stem cell research government funding after President Bill Clinton prohibited it and

 2. developing further lines of embryonic stem cells - which Clinton also wouldn't do - conflicts with his values, which are based on his religion.